Galadnir/Bannerlord.CustomizableTitles/README.md

 # Installation

-Head over to the NexusModsPage of this mod to install
+Head over to the NexusMods page of this mod to install

 # For Modders